StephanErb/engineering-notes/inbox.md

     + Algorithms and Data Structures
     + Code Tuning
     + HW Specifica
+  - Software engineering is about separating the 'what' from the 'how'.
+  - Dict vs class: use class when you have an invariant to protect (e.g. you cannot change day and months separately as 31.02 will give an invalid date).
+Use freeform functions if there are no invariants to protect (e.g., change name + firstname independently).
+  - Software muss am Ende einer Story so aussehen wie als wäre es von Anfang an so gedacht.
+Nicht nur so aussehen weil das Feature zu einem bestimmten Zeitpunkt implementiert habe (e.g. weil dann klasse X schon da war und ich mein feature einfach dran flanschen konnte).
+ - End-To-End Principle in Systems Design: Don't implement stuff at lower-levels.
+You'll need to do it upper in the stack anyway.
+Low er level is only useful as a performance improvlemen.
+Also applicable to stuff like revision handling and maybe even immutability -> push it to the edges/upper layers.
+If their usecases are not covered they have to redo it anyway. http://web.mit.edu/Saltzer/www/publications/endtoend/endtoend.pdf
+- No is temporary, Yes is forever.
+If you're not sure about a new feature, say no. You can change your mind later

+* Operations / Debugging:
+  - Finding a single root cause is not enough.
+If a problem 'escaped' or 'jumped' different layers, then you need a fix on all of them!
+  - most of the time you are debugging, most of this time you are looking for information, most of this time is spend becasue the system is unfamiliar.
+Consistent tool approach is helping here.

 * State
+  - If you need state, keep it separate.
+See out of the tar pit paper.
+  - there is essential (existential) state and non-essential state.
+Good example on when you have non-essential state: graph + job queue.
+You only need the graph and a function on the graph. the job queue itself is not necessary and only some unnecessary additional state.
+So, even though you got well-tested modules you don't have an ideal design.
   - to have reasonable maintainability persisted data needs an explicit schema.
 You pay only once for a schema / data migration.
 Without schema you probably suffer once and once again with special-casing in all consumers of the data
+  - external naming: don't enforce a user to remember a UUID for something he creates using ur API.
+He would need state to store it.
+Let him tell you the he name somehow, instead.
+  - separate state / storage from behaviour.
+In classes, call into freform function so there is no close state interaction.
+Leads to smaller classes and easier to test functions.
+  - data has mass. "trägheit" making it difficult to juggle it around. the more you have the more difficult it gets.

   Problem Definition, Algorithm Design, Data Structure Selection, Writing Correct Code.h

+* Standardization
+  - tighter iteration cycles ar eproductivity multipliers.
+Fast iterations ylield non-linear value incerase.
+  - When you have high marginal cost, people will not experiment
+  - standardized tooling has unexpected multiplicative effects

+* Europython take aways: domains abstractions matter, technology changes.
+Types matter at interface level

+* Testing
+  - Goal: give a non changing interface, I want to change the implementation of a class or any of the internal methos withoug having to change the test (no whitebox mocking).
+  - Mock objects tell you what you want to here.
+But what about the mocked interface?
+Is it still the same?
+Write tests to the interface. not to the implementation.
+  - Never write a mock for something you wrote.
+If you have to, the original design sucked.
+  - Only mock the expensive stuff (not everything you could).
+  - For mcoked stuff, have one well tested mock.
+Share it with users of your library/code.
+"Fakes": full felshed inmemory implementation of the thing you want to test.
+  - Don't test glue code.
+Test behaviourl interesting suuff.
+If you tested the extracted function, no need to test the instance method callig it...
+  - Don't write tests where there is no clear interface to test.
+  - Don't write a test that will slow you down when you come back with a better idea.